An Introduction to Open Refine

 Remember to copy your notes and any other information/observations/thoughts to your GitHub repo

 Optional: Going further with Open Refine — Named Entity Extraction

 Say we wanted, instead of the correspondence network, a visualization of all the places named in this body of letters.
 It might be interesting to visualize on a map the changing focus of Texas' diplomatic attention over time.
 There is a plugin for Open Refine that does what is called Named Entity Extraction.
 The plugin, and how to install and use it, is available on the Free Your Metadata website.

 - Use regex on your original document containing the letters to clean up the data so that you have one letter per line (rather than the index — did you notice that the full text of all the letters was in the original file?).

 - Write up a 'how to' in your notebook explaining these steps in detail.

 Further Help: Visit Kalani Craig's page on maintaining digital data.

 Voyant Tools RezoViz

-Mac instructions for use.
-The link is to Michelle Moravec's instructions, for Mac.
+Mac instructions for Stanford NER (this link is to Michelle Moravec's instructions, for Mac).